A Survey on Design Methodologies for Accelerating Deep Learning on Heterogeneous Architectures: HLS-based Design Methodologies

 \subsection{HLS Tools}

 The most popular commercial HLS tool is undoubtedly Vitis HLS \cite{vitisug212}, provided by AMD (formerly by Xilinx) as part of its FPGA design toolchain.
-Vitis HLS allows users to describe their designs using high-level languages, such as C and C++, and targets embedded or data center FPGA platforms sold by AMD.
+Vitis HLS allows users to describe their designs using high-level languages, such as C and C++, and targets embedded and data center FPGA platforms sold by AMD.
 As is the case for most HLS tools, the input code must be written with a hardware implementation in mind: in fact, arbitrary software code written for a CPU target can achieve very low performance after synthesis since it typically does not expose enough parallelism to exploit the spatial concurrency available on FPGAs.
-In the Vitis HLS flow, C/C++ is used to describe both the hardware functionality and the testbench.
-A report produced at the end of the synthesis estimates the operating frequency and resource usage of the accelerator and can be used as a reference for further refinement.
-C/RTL co-simulation can be performed to verify and validate the synthesized RTL design using the C/C++ testbench provided, and it also outputs the latency of the accelerator in terms of clock cycles.
 The designer can specify optimization directives and constraints as annotations in the code (commonly referred to as \textit{pragmas}) or in a configuration script; these include loop-level transformations, indications to allow dataflow execution, constraints on hardware resources utilization, memory layout directives, and the choice of an interface protocol.

-There are also other cases where an HLS tool is provided by an FPGA vendor within a full design suite by the same company.
-The Intel HLS Compiler \cite{IntelHLS2022} is part of the Quartus design suite: it compiles C++ functions into an RTL implementation for Intel FPGAs and optimizes them through a simple command-line interface.
-Intel recently announced that the HLS compiler will be substituted by the oneAPI toolkit \cite{oneapi} to enable developers a seamless porting of OpenCL code across CPUs, GPUs, and FPGAs.
+Other FPGA vendors provide HLS tools within a full design suite for their platforms.
+The Altera HLS Compiler \cite{IntelHLS2022} is part of the Quartus design suite, although Intel and Altera have discontinued the HLS Compiler and have suggested the oneAPI toolkit \cite{oneapi} instead to enable developers to seamlessly port OpenCL code across CPUs, GPUs, and FPGAs.
 Catapult \cite{CatapultHLS2022} is a multi-target HLS and verification tool provided by Siemens, synthesizing C++ and SystemC code for FPGA and ASIC.
 Stratus HLS \cite{StratusHLS2022} from Cadence synthesizes SystemC code written with a lower-level perspective, i.e., requiring users to describe interface protocols between components explicitly.
-LegUp \cite{LegUpHLS2013} was an open-source, LLVM-based HLS tool developed in academia, later acquired by Microchip and rebranded as SmartHLS \cite{smartHLS}.
+LegUp \cite{LegUpHLS2013} started as an open-source, LLVM-based HLS tool developed in academia; it was later acquired by Microchip and integrated in the Libero design suite \cite{smartHLS}.